 Turning This Escape Into an Offensive Position

-Another likely event an opportunistic opponent will take is transitioning from back to mount as you work your escape.
+Another likely event that an opportunistic opponent will take is transitioning from back to mount as you work your escape.

 - This time, as you hit your crunch and turn movement, your partner immediately senses that they're losing the back, so they make the transition to mount right away.
 Again, this creates a great opportunity for you.

 - After pinning their near leg (see my hip movement in the video whereby I end up sitting on their foot), just wait for your partner to try to step over with their far leg to mount.

 - Just grab their foot (you have to anticipate this a bit, but hey, what else are they going to do at that point?), and slide your left knee in between their legs.

 - Now step on their hip with your other leg, finishing in a one-legged X-guard (or footlock) position.

 This escape is very similar to the switch to S-mount escape series, too, so you might find it useful to review those movements.